msenay/ProductManagementService/frontend/README.md

 The application uses JWT tokens for authentication.
 After logging in, the token is stored in localStorage, and it is sent with each API request that requires authorization.

 ### Testing
+Test files are located in the [tests](src/tests) directory.
+To run the tests, use the following command:
 ```bash
 npm test -- --watchAll=false
 ```